Neshoz/ktor-example/README.md

 ## Architecture & Tech stack

-The project is built and started using Docker compose.
+This project is built with the following tech stack
-To build and start the project, run the following command from the root: `docker-compose up --build`

 - Frontend: React, Vue or Angular
 - Backend: Kotlin
 - Database: PostgreSQL

+The project is built and started using Docker compose.
+To build and start the project, run the following command from the root: `docker-compose up --build`.
+You can install docker here https://www.docker.com/products/docker-desktop/

 ## Backend